 Insurance has always been a powerful market force to incentivize safety.
 By using the power of technology, and leveraging our ability to analyze claims data, we have been able to help our clients and our clients’ clients become even safer road users.
 For example:

 - AIG recently partnered with Europcar Ireland for a pilot project to determine if a “smoother” driver is a safer driver and if we could incentivize safer driving behavior.
 By using data from telematics devices on Europcar Ireland’s fleet, AIG was able to analyze speed, harsh acceleration and braking, and cornering speed of its rental cars, and then provide renters with a smooth-driving score.
 The study determined that high smooth-driving scores were linked to fewer accidents.
-These innovative technologies and applications allow AIG to provide new data-driven insights that could help further improve the safety of our clients.
+In fact, the smart use of this data resulted in a reduction of claims by 23%.1 These innovative technologies and applications allow AIG to provide new data-driven insights that could help further improve the safety of our clients.

 - By harnessing data available through our Client Centric Analytics initiative, AIG was able to supply our client with information to help them make better fleet purchasing decisions.
 Our analytics identified the model of vehicles associated with claims that were 20 to 30% more expensive than claims involving other models.